The best violin bows come from Pernambuco, an endangered Brazilian tree, bringing together musicians, instrument makers and conservationists.

-When Portuguese ships discovered the trees on the coast of South America, they found that the wood yielded a red dye—which made for a very valuable and lucrative trading commodity.
+When Portuguese sailors discovered the trees on the coast of South America, they found that the wood yielded a red dye—which made for a very valuable and lucrative trading commodity.
 They named the tree pau brasil, the term pau meaning wood, and brasil meaning red/ember-like.
 The vigourous trade in this wood led early sailors and merchants to refer to the land itself as Terra do Brasil, the “Land of Brazil”—and this became the name of the country.

 Large amounts of the wood were imported into France and other European countries to make textile dye, which is why the bow makers of the time were able to experiment with it.
 Ever since it was identified as the best wood due to its high density, facility to bend, stability, durability, and beauty, Pernambuco has been the most important raw material for high-quality bows.
 It is still preferred by bow makers and musicians, even in the face of alternatives including carbon fiber.